linyimin-bupt/shell-learning/docs/Part-4-Commands/Chapter-12-filtera-commandsand-program.md

 - head

 Lists the beginning of a file to stdout.The default is 10 lines, but a different number can be specified.The command has a number of interesting options.

+- tail

+Lists the(tail) end of a file to to stdout.The default is 10 lines,but this can be changed with the `-n` option.Commonly used to keep track of changes to a system logfile,using the `-f` option,which outputs lines appended to the file.